In “Farwerck by his writings” I say:

 Farwerck’s mourning advertisement answers a few questions, but not all.

 As you can see, in 1969 both Johanna and a son are mentioned as living in Hilversum (Willy has passed away in 1964, so Johanna was a widow by then), but also “K.J.
 Farwerck” and “Th.W.C.
 Farwerck-Hoolboom”.

 I also have the mourning advertisement of Willy:

-If Willy’s address was Emmastraat 58, Willy and/or Johanna could have been (officially) behind Thule and Nehalennia all along, because this one address belonged to two houses, but I think I have identified “mrs. Farwerck” living at the Beethovenlaan and shown that Franz’ interests remained in the family at least for one more generation.
+If Willy’s address was Emmastraat 58, Willy and/or Johanna could have been (officially) behind Thule and Nehalennia all along, because this one address belonged to two houses.
+I think it is more likely though that “mrs. Farwerck” is Theodora Wilhelmina Christina Hoolboom, born in 1933 and, at least at the time, living at the Beethovenlaan and shown that Franz’ interests remained in the family at least for one more generation.